tenzinkabsang/NBatch/doc/gettingStarted/readme.md

 ![alt Sequence diagram of Step](../img/single-step.png)

 ## Getting Started
 __NBatch__ can be installed via Nuget and consists of a single `.dll`.
-It should also create a folder named _sql_ containing scripts to create the necessary schemas for NBatch to work.
+It should also create a folder named _nbatch-table-schemas_ containing a script file to create the necessary schemas for NBatch to work.

 ###### Job